Austin-Finch/CyberClinic/README.md

-cd.. # back into ~/CyberClinic/ cd Application python3 -m venv .venv source venv/bin/activate
+cd.. # back into ~/CyberClinic/ cd Application python3 -m venv .venv source .venv/bin/activate

-#On Windows: venv\Scripts\activate
+#On Windows: .venv\Scripts\activate

 #Note: requirements.txt will be added as we develop dependencies